Bonoolu/corpse-party-texthooker/README.md

 - [usr1anki.sh](https://github.com/Bonoolu/corpse-party-texthooker/blob/main/usr1anki.sh)

   This script sends a signal to the anki addon to update the most recent note.
 You need to bind the script to a shortcut in your operating system.
-  This script works on Linux/BSD/macOs, but not on windows.
+  This script works on Linux/BSD/macOS, but not on Windows.

 - [convert.sh](https://github.com/Bonoolu/corpse-party-texthooker/blob/main/convert.sh)